yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-The GSM service usually contains the depanlinkLookup Servicetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Lookup+Service+Configurationbelakanglink and the Webster codebase server as part of its standard configuration.
+The GSM service usually contains the [Lookup Service](http://wiki.gigaspaces.com/wiki/display/XAP95/Lookup+Service+Configuration) and the Webster codebase server as part of its standard configuration.
 This configuration can be changed by providing additional parameters in the GSM startup script.

 {% anchor gsc %}